flashbots/pm/community-calls/README.md

 # Flashbots Community Calls

 A Community Call is a flash organization of humans and robots devoted to exploring, designing, and synthesizing various aspects of stateful blockchains.
-The goal of a community call is to have design and informational discussions in the public and also produce relevant technical and engineering documents.
-These documents include design space discussion recordings, protocol standards, best practices, and various informational documents.
+The primary goal of a community goal is to facilitate public design and informational discussions while producing relevant technical and engineering documents.
+These documents encompass design space discussion recordings, protocol standards, best practices, and a variety of informational materials.
 This process is loosely inspired by the mission of the [IETF](https://www.ietf.org/about/introduction/#mission) and the [Ethereum Project Management](https://github.com/ethereum/pm) process.

 ## ☀️ Active Community Calls